Michael Cox (running back)

-Michael A. Cox Jr. (born November 14, 1988) is a former American football running back.
-He was drafted by the Giants in the 7th round (253 overall) of the 2013 NFL Draft.
+Michael A. Cox Jr. (born November 14, 1988) is an American former professional football player who was a running back for the New York Giants of the National Football League (NFL).
 He played college football as an undergraduate for the Michigan Wolverines, and as a graduate student for the Massachusetts Minutemen.

-High school
+He was selected by the Giants in the seventh round of the 2013 NFL draft.

+Early life

-A native of the Dorchester neighborhood of Boston, Massachusetts, Cox attended high school at Avon Old Farms prep school in Avon, Connecticut, graduating in 2008.
+A native of the Dorchester neighborhood of Boston, Massachusetts, Cox is the son of police officer Michael A. Cox Sr. Cox attended high school at Avon Old Farms prep school in Avon, Connecticut, graduating in 2008.
 In three seasons at Avon Old Farms, Cox rushed for 2,400 yards, including a junior season in which he rushed for 1,000 yards and 16 touchdowns.
 Ranked by most publications as a four-star prospect, Cox signed a national letter of intent with the University of Michigan.
 Along with Khaseem Greene, who later played for the Chicago Bears, Cox was part of Avon Old Farms' first-ever New England track championship team.

 College career

 After redshirting for the 2008 season, Cox saw limited action on the Wolverines roster from 2009 to 2011.
 Cox played in 15 games over three years, rushing for 169 yards and two touchdowns.
 Cox' best single game for the Wolverines was during his redshirt freshman season, against Delaware State when he rushed for 82 yards and two touchdowns.

 Cox graduated from Michigan in the spring of 2012.
-With one year of eligibility remaining, Cox transferred to the UMass Minutemen.
+With one year of eligibility remaining, Cox transferred to the UMass Minutemen to play as a graduate student.
 Since Cox had already obtained his undergraduate degree, he was not required to sit out a season under NCAA transfer guidelines.
 Cox served as the feature back for the Minutemen.
 He started all 12 games, and despite running behind an inexperienced offensive line, Cox rushed for 715 yards and five touchdowns, leading the team in both categories.
 Against Miami of Ohio, Cox recorded the best game of his career with 188 yards rushing on 30 carries and two touchdowns.
 Cox also registered 81 yards against his former team, Michigan.

 Professional career

-New York Giants

-Cox was drafted by the New York Giants with the 253rd pick, in the seventh round of the 2013 NFL Draft.
+Cox was selected by the New York Giants with the 253rd pick, in the seventh round of the 2013 NFL draft.
 Cox made his first professional start on Monday Night Football on October 21, 2013.
 He was waived on April 27, 2015.